 Sherman Alexie's writing style is lively and exuberant, and his narrator, the teenage Arnold, leaps from one topic to the next.
 So what do we get in between those leaps?
-Why pictures, of course!
+Why pictures, of course.

 Ellen Forney's many illustrations offer comical insight into whatever Arnold is experiencing at the moment.
 Forney uses three different drawing styles for Arnold's pictures: one in which the comics are scribbled, one in which the cartoons look a bit more realistic, and a third style that has a more finished look.

 Can you identify which style is which?
-For an example of the first style, see figure 1.2.
+For an example of the first style, see Figure 1.2.
 For the second, see 24.2.
-For the third, see figure 15.5.
+For the third, see Figure 15.5.
 What can each drawing style tells us about the picture's subject matter?

-Also: what is the relationship in this book between words and text?
+So what is the relationship in this book between words and text?
 Do the pictures sometimes tell you things that Arnold's words cannot?
 If so, what?